 Good morning –

-In line with that forward thinking, Flint Community Schools is reaching out to all district families and residents to encourage early enrollment for the 2017-2018 school year.
-Our enrollment office, located at 923 East Kearsley Street in Flint, is open all summer long, and is happy to assist with questions or concerns regarding paperwork and documentation.
+Finally, I encourage all Flint families to get the 2017-2018 enrollment process started early.
+As a reminder, our enrollment office, located at 923 East Kearsley Street in Flint, is open all summer long, and is happy to assist with questions or concerns regarding paperwork and documentation.

 As always, I am grateful for your continued support of Flint Community Schools and thank you for serving as a trusted partner in the education of the wonderful children throughout the community.